samgodwood/resource-estimator-projects/intro_to_resource_estimation/README.md

-# RE_intro
+# intro_to_resource_estimation

-The *RE_intro* directory contains introductory notebooks for learning and experimenting with Microsoft’s Q# resource estimator, based on Microsoft’s official tutorials.
+The *intro_to_resource_estimation* directory contains introductory notebooks for learning and experimenting with Microsoft’s Q# resource estimator, based on Microsoft’s official tutorials.

 ## Contents